-As a government contractor and managed service provider (MSP), we have had to adhere to these regulatory changes.
-We continuously evaluate our own security posture, procedures, and policies as they pertain to supporting our contractual work and the work of our clients that have the same compliance requirements.
-Our managed services team is trained and well-versed in working within environments that contain data that requires safeguarding.
+As a government contractor and managed service provider (MSP), we are committed to meeting all applicable regulations.
+We continuously evaluate our security posture, procedures, and policies to ensure that they meet the needs of our government clients.
+Our managed services team is trained and experienced in working with sensitive data, and we are confident that we can help you meet your cybersecurity requirements.

 National Institute of Standards and Technology (NIST)